 Should I Run on Hard Surfaces?

 The short answer is maybe.
-In reality, the answer isn’t clear whether or not you should run on hard surfaces like concrete, pavement, and asphalt, so we’ll look at the pros and cons on each side.
+In reality, the answer isn’t clear whether you should run on hard surfaces like concrete, pavement, and asphalt, so we’ll look at the pros and cons on each side.

 For some people, especially as they get older, hard surfaces can get more uncomfortable, but you might not experience that as much if you’re a younger runner.